abey79/vpype/docs/cookbook.rst

 Now that we made sure we have a destination layer ID for the current layer's name, we can move it using the ``lmove %_lid% "%names[_name]%"`` command.
 Here, ``_lid`` is the current layer ID as set by ``forlayer`` and ``names[_name]`` the destination layer.

 This recipe can be further augmented to arrange each file on a grid.
-This is covered in the :ref:`faq_merge_to_grid` receipe.
+This is covered in the :ref:`faq_merge_to_grid` recipe.

 .. _faq_export_by_layers: